The Bryntirion Inn

 Planning a Visit

-The Bryntirion Inn sits at Llandderfel, on the road between Bala town and the Palé Hall estate.
+The Bryntirion Inn is a modern British gastropub in Llandderfel, Bala, with a casual dress code and reservations recommended.
 Bala is accessible by road from both the north (via the A494 from Ruthin and the wider A55 corridor) and the south (via the A470 from Dolgellau and the Mawddach valley).
 Public transport options into this part of mid-Wales are limited, making a car the practical approach for most visitors.
 Given the shared ownership with Palé Hall and the inn's dual function as both a restaurant and an accommodation address, booking ahead is advisable, particularly for weekend tables and overnight rooms.
-Those planning a wider tour of eating and drinking in this corner of Wales can use our full Bala bars guide, our full Bala wineries guide, and our full Bala experiences guide to fill out the itinerary.
 For those travelling further afield in search of formal dining, Restaurant Andrew Fairlie in Auchterarder represents the standard that Scotland's country house dining has set, while internationally Le Bernardin in New York City and Atomix in New York City demonstrate the range of what serious restaurant cooking looks like at its furthest remove from the roadside inn format.

 Frequently Asked Questions